hpdobrica/digital-garden-public/Prometheus Storage.md

 date : 28-06-2022
 ---

-Prometheus stores data locally on the disk in a custom [[Database]].
+Prometheus stores data locally on the disk in a custom [[Public/Database]].
 It doesn't support any form of clustering by itself, in an attempt to make running Prometheus a simple task.

 This means that you are limited by the storage space on your machine.
 This also means that long-term storage is quite hard to pull off with Prometheus on its own.